smokefreefv/smokefreefv.github.io/index.md

 It's a common complaint among residents here.
 It's often mentioned in the Fairlington Villages newsletter.

 **What's next, a ban on barbecue?
 A ban on strong-smelling food?**
 Employing a "slippery slope" argument is a failure to engage with the matter at hand.
-The Virginia statute creates a streamlined and explicit pathway for banning smoking — nothing else — because second-hand smoke causes cancer and is wildly unpopular.
+[The Virginia statute](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/) creates a streamlined and explicit pathway for banning smoking — nothing else — because second-hand smoke causes cancer and is wildly unpopular.
 If residents have good-faith issues with other odors or habits, they are free to raise them with the community.

 **What about vaping?**
 Vaping is not covered by the Virginia statute, so a smoking ban would not affect vaping.

-**What if we just banned smoking outdoors, and continued to allow residents to smoke in their own homes?**
+**What if we just banned smoking outdoors, and continued to allow residents to smoke indoors?**
-That would cause individuals who currently smoke outdoors to smoke indoors, which would be far more uncomfortable for their immediate neighbors.
+That would lead to more indoor smoking, which would be far more uncomfortable for immediate neighbors.
 It would also increase the risk of house fires.

 **What if we created a designated area of the community for smokers?**
 Any nonsmoker living in or around such an area would be furious.
 It's not practical.